evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh_e-4ORCE/_index.md

 ## User Interface and Control

-The Nissan Ariya 87kWh e-4ORCE has twin screens on a shared frame mounted with brackets on the dashboard.
+The Nissan Ariya 87kWh e-4ORCE has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

 Key screen details: